 Until this year, I have never been managed with a focus on goals so I don’t really understand it deeply.
 My approach has been if I want a job, I’ll just start doing the job.
 It turns out, most people don't approach their job in that way.

 Over the past few months, I've tried out goals and it has been pretty great.
-I focus one-on-ones toward setting goals and evaluating results.
-Goals are a great vehicle for talking about the obstacles someone faces in their role and understanding what they think is important.
+I focus one-on-ones toward setting goals and discussing whether they were met or not and why.
+They are a great vehicle for talking about the obstacles someone faces in their role and understanding what they think is important.

 So far, virtually no goals have been met and…it is awesome.
 In the process of saying yes even to the goal we didn't meet, we said no to so many other projects and had great discussions about what is important.
-Though we didn't meet our goals, we have improved our ability to anticipate obstacles and created projects for me to eliminate those obstacles.
+Though my team members and I often didn't meet our goals, we have improved our ability to anticipate obstacles and created projects for me to eliminate those obstacles.
 Lastly, we get quick performance feedback and can quickly deliver that feedback to team members.

 The goals process is basically to write down 2-3 things you are planning to do in the next 30 days.
 Rather than immediately focusing on SMART goals, start by ‘working backwards’ from the impact of the work (ie: 'what do you want the impact to the project to be and how will you have felt that impact?').
 After a couple goal meetings, introduce the SMART process.

 - Specific – target a specific area for improvement.

 - Measurable – quantify or at least suggest an indicator of progress.

 - Achievable – possible to do in the time

 - Realistic – state what results can realistically be achieved, given available resources.